MistyCommunity/Documentation/src/content/apis/api-reference/all-functions.md

 ### SlamReset - ALPHA
 Resets the SLAM sensors.

-Arguments:
+Arguments
 * None

-Returns:
+Returns
-* Result (boolean) - Returns true if there are no errors related to this command.
+* Result (boolean) - Returns `true` if there are no errors related to this command.

 ### SlamStartMapping - ALPHA
 Starts Misty mapping an area.

-Arguments:
+Arguments
 * None

-Returns:
+Returns
-* Result (boolean) - Returns true if there are no errors related to this command.
+* Result (boolean) - Returns `true` if there are no errors related to this command.

 ### SlamStartTracking - ALPHA
 Starts Misty tracking her location.

-Arguments:
+Arguments
 * None

-Returns:
+Returns
-* Result (boolean) - Returns true if there are no errors related to this command.
+* Result (boolean) - Returns `true` if there are no errors related to this command.

 ### SlamStopMapping - ALPHA
 Stops Misty mapping an area.

-Arguments:
+Arguments
 * None

-Returns:
+Returns
-* Result (boolean) - Returns true if there are no errors related to this command.
+* Result (boolean) - Returns `true` if there are no errors related to this command.

 ### SlamStopTracking - ALPHA
 Stops Misty tracking her location.

-Arguments:
+Arguments
 * None

-Returns:
+Returns
-* Result (boolean) - Returns true if there are no errors related to this command.
+* Result (boolean) - Returns `true` if there are no errors related to this command.

-### SlamGetMap - ALPHA
+### SlamGetRawMap - ALPHA

-Obtains the current map Misty has generated.
+Obtains occupancy grid data for the most recent map Misty has generated. **Note:** To obtain a valid response from `SlamGetRawMap`, Misty must first have successfully generated a map.

-Arguments:
+Misty’s maps are squares that are constructed around her initial physical location when she starts mapping.
+When a map is complete, it is a square with Misty’s starting point at the center.

+The occupancy grid for the map is represented by a two-dimensional matrix.
+Each element in the occupancy grid represents an individual cell of space.
+The value of each element (0, 1, 2, or 3) indicates the nature of the space in those cells (respectively: “unknown", “open", “occupied", or “covered").

+Each cell corresponds to a pair of X,Y coordinates that you can use with the `FollowPath`, `DriveToLocation`, and `SlamGetPath` commands.
+The first cell in the first array of the occupancy grid is the origin point (0,0) for the map.
+The X coordinate of a given cell is the index of the array for the cell.
+The Y coordinate of a cell is the index of that cell within its array.

+Arguments
  * None

-Returns:
+Results
-* Result (Set of Elements) - returns the information about the slam map data.
+* Result (object) - An object containing the following key, value pairs:
-   * grid (array) - a 2 dimensional array of values.
+  * grid (array of arrays) - The occupancy grid for the most recent map Misty has generated, represented by a matrix of cells.
+The number of arrays is equal to the value of the `height` parameter.
+The number of cells is equal to the product of `height` x `width`.
+Each individual value (0, 1, 2, or 3) in the matrix represents a single cell of space.
+0 indicates “unknown" space, 1 indicates “open" space, 2 indicates “occupied" space, and 3 indicates “covered" space.
+Each cell corresponds to an X,Y coordinate on the occupancy grid.
+The first cell in the first array is the X,Y origin point (0,0) for the map.
+The X coordinate of a given cell is the index of the array for the cell.
+The Y coordinate of a cell is the index of that cell within its array.
+If no map is available, grid returns `null`.
-   * height (integer) - the height of the map
+  * height (integer) - The height of the occupancy grid matrix (in number of cells).
-   * isValid (boolean) - weather or not the map is valid
+  * isValid (boolean) - Returns a value of `true` if the data returned represents a valid map.
+If no valid map data is available returns a value of `false` .
-   * metersPerCell (double) - the value that represents the number of meters that each cell reprecents in the grid array
+  * metersPerCell (integer) - A value in square meters stating the size of each cell in the occupancy grid matrix.
+  * originX (float) - The distance in meters from the X value of the occupancy grid origin (0,0) to the X coordinate of the physical location where Misty started mapping.
+The X,Y coordinates of Misty's starting point are always at the center of the occupancy grid.
+To convert this value to an X coordinate on the occupancy grid, use the formula 0 - (`originX` / `metersPerCell`).
+Round the result to the nearest whole number.
+  * originY (float) - The distance in meters from the Y value of the occupancy grid origin (0,0) to the Y coordinate of the physical location where Misty started mapping.
+The X,Y coordinates of Misty's starting point are always at the center of the occupancy grid.
+To convert this value to a Y coordinate on the occupancy grid, use the formula 0 - (`originY` / `metersPerCell`).
+Round the result to the nearest whole number.
+  * size (integer) - The total number of map cells represented in the grid array.
+Multiply this number by the value of meters per cell to calculate the area of the map in square meters.
-   * width (integer) - the width of the map
+  * width (integer) - The width of the occupancy grid matrix (in number of cells).

+### SlamGetPath - ALPHA

+Obtain a path from Misty’s current location to a specified set of X,Y coordinates.
+Pass the waypoints this command returns to the path parameter of `FollowPath` for Misty to follow this path to the desired location.

+**Note:** `SlamGetRawMap` obtains the occupancy grid for the most recent map Misty has generated.
+Use this grid to determine the X and Y coordinates of the destination.
+The X coordinate of a given cell is the index of the array for the cell.
+The Y coordinate of a cell is the index of that cell within its array.

+**Important!** Make sure to use `SlamStartTracking` before using this command to have Misty start tracking her location, and use `SlamStopTracking` to have her stop tracking her location after she arrives at the specified location.

+Arguments
+* X (integer) - The X coordinate of the destination.
+* Y (integer) - The Y coordinate of the destination.

+Returns
+* Result (array) - An array containing integer pairs.
+Each pair specifies the X,Y coordinates for a waypoint on the path.

+### DriveToLocation - ALPHA

+Drives to a designated waypoint.

+**Important!** Make sure to use `SlamStartTracking` before using this command to have Misty start tracking her location, and use `SlamStopTracking` to have her stop tracking her location after she arrives at the specified location.

+Arguments
+* Destination (string) - A colon-separated integer pair that represents the X and Y coordinates of the destination. **Note:** `SlamGetRawMap` obtains the occupancy grid for the most recent map Misty has generated.
+Use this grid to determine the X and Y coordinates of the destination.
+The X coordinate of a given cell is the index of the array for the cell.
+The Y coordinate of a cell is the index of that cell within its array.

+Returns
+* Result (boolean) - Returns `true` if there are no errors related to this command.

 ### FollowPath - ALPHA
 Drives Misty on a path defined by coordinates you specify.
 Note that Misty must have a map and be actively tracking before starting to follow a path.

-Arguments:
+**Important!** Make sure to use `SlamStartTracking` before using this command to have Misty start tracking her location, and use `SlamStopTracking` to have her stop tracking her location after she arrives at the end of the path.

+Arguments
-* Path - List of sets of Integers - A list containing 1 or more sets of integer pairs representing X and Y coordinates.
-You can obtain `Path` values from a map that Misty has previously generated.  *Note:* X values specify directions forward and backward.
+- Path (comma-separated list of sets of integers) - A list containing 1 or more sets of integer pairs representing X and Y coordinates.
+You can obtain `Path` values from a map that Misty has previously generated.  **Note:** X values specify directions forward and backward.
 Sideways directions are specified by Y values.

-Returns:
+Returns
+* Result (boolean) - Returns `true` if there are no errors related to this command.

+## Alpha - Configuration

+### GetStoreUpdateAvailable - ALPHA

+Checks whether a system update is available.

+Arguments
+* None

+Returns
+* Result (boolean) - Returns a value of `true` if an update is available.
+Otherwise, `false`.

+### PerformSystemUpdate - ALPHA

+Downloads and installs a system update if one is available.

+Arguments
+* None

+Returns
+* Result (boolean) - Returns a value of `true` if an update is available.
+Otherwise, `false`.

+### PerformTargetedUpdate - ALPHA

+Attempts to install updates for specified components of your robot.

+**Note:** Only use this command when a system update fails to update every component of your robot.
+Always attempt a full system update before using this command.
+The version numbers for individual components are returned by the `GetDeviceInformation` command.
+You can make sure individual components are up-to-date by comparing these version numbers to the most recent release notes on the [Misty Community](https://community.mistyrobotics.com/) site.

+Arguments
+- Components (array) - A list of strings indicating the specific components to update.
+Use `"MC"` to update the motor controller firmware, `"RT"` to update the real-time controller firmware, and `"SensoryServices"` to update the Sensory Services application.
+Updates to the Sensory Services application include firmware updates for the Occipital Structure Core depth sensor.

+Returns
-* Result (boolean) - Returns true if there are no errors related to this command.
+* Result (boolean) - Returns `true` if there are no errors related to this command.